tangrams/tangram-tutorial/src/Assets/markdown/styling.md

 * `draw` block: here's where the rest of the labeling magic happens.
     * `style`: recall that we can choose from `points`, `polygons`, `lines`, `text`, and `raster`.
 Since we want to display a text label, let's choose `text`.
     * `font`: specifies the font for the label.
     * `text_source`: this parameter defines the source of the label.
 How do we know what source to use?
-Let's take another look at our geojson file on line #4.
+Let's take another look at our GeoJSON file on line #4.

 <pre><code class="language-json">[...]
 {